skkumaravelan/KumarFork-aif-c01-study-notes/README.md

   - **SageMaker Feature Store**: Store and manage features as a single source of truth.

 ### 6. Train, Tune, and Evaluate the Model
-- **Description**: Train the model, tune hyperparameters, and evaluate performance.
+- **Description**: Train the model, tune it, and evaluate performance.
 - **Key Activities**:
   - Train the model iteratively and fine-tune parameters.
   - Tune hyperparameters (e.g., epoch, batch size, learning rate) and run experiments.